-Do it now, friends!
-I know I’m not the boss of you.
-But, if I were, I’d say get your people together and share a meal and some fun outside.
 You don’t have to be fancy.
 It’s all about enjoying the beauty of the season with people you love!
 It can be as simple as quilts, sandwiches, and bocce ball.
-Winter is speeding toward us.
-Now, is your chance!
+But, winter is speeding toward us, so, now is your chance.

 As written in a past post, Strolling Through a Master’s Garden, I’m just past novice as a gardener.
 So, while I would have loved to set up a table and chairs under a large oak tree in the back yard, I had to settle for a corner on the back deck, with a view of the neighbors beautiful trees in full fall color morph.
 In my defense, we had one heck of a kick-ball, soccer, baseball, football (you get the idea), back yard for the neighborhood children (and adults).
 We simply met next door to play in the leaves!

-Now, that the offspring are all grown up and moved away, I’m slowly adding more beauty to the backyard landscape.
-Of course I planted a magnolia tree, gardenia bushes, and peonies, in an effort to bring some southern charm to my mid-west back yard.
-We’ll soon know just how green my thumb is; until then, the deck made a beautiful venue for dining.
+Now, that the offspring are all grown up and moved away (no longer needing a large space for playing an epic game of whiffle ball), I’m slowly adding more beauty to the backyard landscape.
+Of course, I planted a magnolia tree, gardenia bushes, and peonies, in an effort to bring some southern charm to my mid-west back yard.
+We’ll soon know just how green my thumb is.
+I’ll be sure to blog about it in the future.
+For now,

 You know how I love color.
-So using a melange of vintage Fostoria and other glassware was a no-brainer.
-The cobalt blue chargers were on of our first purchases when Tom the Great and I moved into our home over 20 years ago.
-I still enjoy using them and felt their color intensity met the glasses with equal brilliance.
+So using a melange of vintage Fostoria and other glassware was a perfect choice for me.
+When Tom the Great and I moved into our home over 20 years ago, the cobalt blue chargers were one of our first purchases.
+I still enjoy using them and felt their color intensity met the vintage glasses with equal brilliance.

 Suppose it’s too late in your neck of the woods, for outdoor dining.
 My dear friends in Minnesota, take a look at their home here: Lake Home ~ Restyling a Great Room with a View, already have snow.
-So, in an effort not to leave anyone out, I’ve put together a little indoor fall tablescape.
-This look can work for Thanksgiving, which is less than 25 days away.
+So, in an effort not to leave anyone out, here area few of the “indoor” fall tablescapes I’ve put together in my day.
+You can find inspiration here: A Simple Fall Tablescape or Fall on the Front Porch.